-The total of these balances for any given period should agree with the respective totals reported for reported items 3(a) and 3(b) on Forms 1 and 2.
+The total of these balances for any given period should agree with the respective totals reported for reported items 3(a) and 3(b) on Form 1 and items 4(a) and 4(b) on Form 2.

 Deposit placements on behalf of private clients and pension funds should not be reported on this form, but instead in the liabilities categories 1(a), (b), (c) and (d) on Form 1.